Wien / Vienna to Roma / Rome by train

-The only direct train from the Austrian capital to the Italian capital is the overnight Nightjet service.
+The only direct train to Rome / Roma from Vienna / Wien is the overnight Nightjet service

 1 x train per night